sandrawing/cs107-FinalProject/docs/milestone1.md

 2. Automatic Differentiation

+   * Automatic Differentiation (short AD) is a method to evaluate derivatives of functions which differs significantly from the classical ways of computer-based differentiation through either approximative, numerical methods, or through symbolic differentiation, using computer algebra systems.
+While approximative methods (which are usually based on finite differences) are inherently prone to truncation and rounding errors and suffer from numerical instability, symbolic differentiation may (in certain cases) lead to significant long computation times.
+Automatic Differentiation suffers from none of these problems and is, in particular, well-suited for the differentiation of functions implemented as computer code.
+Furthermore, while Automatic Differentiation is also numerical differentiation, in the sense that it computes numerical values, it computes derivatives up to machine precision.
+That is, the only inaccuracies which occur are those which appear due to rounding errors in floating-point arithmetic or due to imprecise evaluations of elementary functions.

    * Automatic Differentiation refers to a general way of taking a program which computes a value, and automatically constructing a procedure for computing derivatives of that value.
 The derivatives sought may be first order (the gradient of a target function, or the Jacobian of a set of constraints), higher order (Hessian times direction vector or a truncated Taylor series), or nested.
 There are two modes in Automatic Differentiation: the forward mode and reverse mode.